Global Minimizers of Sigmoid Contrastive Loss: Introduction

 \emph{2.
 The optimal configurations identified by prior works are too rigid}.
 For example, works in the regime $N\le d$ typically suggest a simplex structure of the embeddings of each modality \cite{weinan22simplexsymmetry,LU2022neuralcollapse,lee24analysissiglip}.
 This does not explain {what the minimizing configurations} are \emph{when one modality is pretrained and locked}.
 In the regime $N\longrightarrow +\infty,$ existing results typically suggest a perfect alignment between different representations.
 Again, this may be too stringent since it has been proposed that ``different modalities may contain different information'' \cite{huh24platonic}.
 In fact, empirical work suggests that even after synchronization, representations of text and images are completely disjoint, a phenomenon known as \emph{the modality gap} \cite{liang2022mindthemodalitygap,fahim2025its}.

 \paragraph{Our Contributions.} In the current work, we address these gaps by analyzing the sigmoid loss \emph{with trainable inverse temperature and bias parameters}, as used in Google's SigLIP models \cite{zhai23siglip,tschannen2025siglip2} and Gemma 3 \cite{gemmateam2025gemma3technicalreport}.
 Making bias and temperature trainable is a key departure from prior theoretical work \cite{isola20understanding,LU2022neuralcollapse,weinan22simplexsymmetry,lee24analysissiglip} and leads to novel theoretical guarantees and practical recommendations.
+To the best of our knowledge, the only prior work considering trainable temperature is \cite{gui2025multi}, but via the very different angle of the intrinsic dimension of the data.
 We first introduce the sigmoid loss and then describe our contributions.

 The sigmoid loss for $U_i = f_\theta(X_i)$ and $V_i = g_\phi(Y_i)$ and inverse temperature\footnote{Previous works on synchronizing with sigmoid loss such as \cite{zhai23siglip,tschannen2025siglip2,lee24analysissiglip} call $t$ the \emph{temperature}.
 We call it \emph{inverse temperature} to be more consistent with statistical physics terminology.} $t$ and bias $b$ is: